confluentinc/event-streaming-patterns/docs/event/event-standardizer.md

 ```

 ## Considerations
 When possible, diverging data format should be normalized "at the source".
 This data governence is often called "Schema on Write", and may be implemented with the [Schema Validator](../event-source/schema-validator.md) pattern.
-Enforcing schema validation prior to writing an [Event](../event/event.md) to the [Event Stream](../event-stream/event-stream.md), frees [Event](../event/event.md) allows consuming applications to delegate their data format validation logic to the schema validation layer.
+Enforcing schema validation prior to writing an [Event](../event/event.md) to the [Event Stream](../event-stream/event-stream.md), allows consuming applications to delegate their data format validation logic to the schema validation layer.

 ## References